hrbrmstr/webr-experiments/README.md

 "Dashboard" b/c someone requested it. — <https://rud.is/webr-dash/no-dplyr.html>

 This one uses {dplyr}++ and was originally _super slow_ until George gave me a hack that I'll show in a bit.
 All the R code for it the support file.

+R does tons more heavy lifting in this, and there are JS wrappers to WebR calls to pull things from R. Def a poor dude's Shiny/React setup.

 `no-dplyr.html` + `support-no-dplyr.r`